Indian Railways — trains for foreign travelers

 • Last-minute travel on popular routes where confirmed berths may not be available

 Indian Railways operates several categories of trains.
+The category determines speed, stops, and class availability.
 Understanding the difference helps you choose the right train for your route.

-Superfast and Express trains cover the widest range of routes across India.
-Most run with a mix of AC and Non-AC classes on the same train.
+These trains cover the widest range of routes across India.
+A Superfast or Express train can be a 6-hour daytime hop or a 16-hour overnight journey, depending on the route.
+Most run with a mix of Sleeper, AC 3-tier, and General Unreserved classes on the same train.
+Meal inclusion varies by train.

 Every reserved train ticket specifies a class.
 Your class determines your coach, your berth or seat type, and your level of comfort.
-Choose based on your journey duration, budget, and comfort preference.
+Classes differ in air conditioning, number of berths per bay, bedding provision, and price.

 All AC classes have closed coaches with temperature-controlled air conditioning.